 If on the other hand the CV is low (or alternatively, the ratio of forecast error to mean demand is low which means the demand variance is low), then the second term becomes more prominent.
 This is even more so when the average demand is very significant.
 In this case, the safety stock calculation is more sensitive to the variability in the lead time or the supply.
 An increase or decrease in the variability of lead time would have more significant impact on the safety stock as compared to a similar change in average lead time.

 What are the implications of this?
 If your product has a high CV or high forecast error, work on reducing the lead time.
-This could mean, positioning the safety stock closer to the customer, creating strategically placed inventory buffers to break the chain to reduce the lead time etc. If your customer has a low CV or low forecast error, work on eliminating the variability in the supply of the data.
+This could mean, positioning the safety stock closer to the customer, creating strategically placed inventory buffers to break the chain to reduce the lead time etc. If your product has a low CV or low forecast error, work on eliminating the variability in the supply of the product.
 This could mean working on processes, getting more reliable and higher quality suppliers etc.

 This is not to say that you should only improve one of the three things.
 Assuming mean demand is a given, all three levers (demand variability via forecast accuracy, mean lead time, lead time variability) are fair game for improvements.
 It is easy to see that if one can make demand forecast more accurate while reducing lead times as well as lead time variability, they should do so.